Extremely Crispy Blooming Onion With Tangy Outback Style Mayonnaise. The Perfect Combination!

 Mayonnaise

 - Place all of the mayonnaise ingredients into a tall jar or container.
-Blend with an immersion blender until thick & creamy.
-Remove & place into a bowl.
+Blend with an immersion blender until thick and creamy.
+Transfer to a bowl.

-- Add in the tangy (outback-style) ingredients, mix to combine & place in the fridge until ready to serve.
+- Add the tangy (Outback-style) ingredients, mix to combine, and place in the fridge until ready to serve.

 Blooming Onion

-- Preheat a deep fryer or fill a large high rimmed pan or pot with enough oil to fill it by half & heat to 170°c-340°f.
+- Preheat a deep fryer, or fill a large high-rimmed pan or pot with enough oil to fill it by half, and heat to 170°C (340°F).

-- Peel & remove the tip from the brown onion, leaving the root intact.
-With the root facing up, slice next to the root to create 4 even slices around the onion in the shape of a cross.
-Slice in between each original slice to create 16 even-sized slices the whole way around.
-Flip the onion over & gently open it to create a blooming onion (see photo & video).
+- Peel and remove the tip from the onion, leaving the root intact.
+With the root facing up, slice next to the root to create 4 even slices around the onion in a cross shape.
+Slice in between each original slice to create 16 even-sized slices all the way around.
+Flip the onion over and gently open it to create a blooming onion (see photo and video).

-- Add all the flour mixture ingredients to a bowl & mix to combine.
+- Add all the flour mixture ingredients to a bowl and mix to combine.

 - In a separate bowl, whisk together the egg and milk to create an egg wash.

-- Transfer the onion into the egg wash & coat well.
+- Transfer the onion into the egg wash and coat well.

-- Place the egg-washed onion back into the flour and this time ensure everything is completely covered, getting in between each layer of the onion.
+- Place the egg-washed onion back into the flour, making sure everything is completely covered, getting in between each layer.

-- Gently place the dredged onion into the preheated oil & fry for 6 to 7 minutes or until golden brown & extremely crispy.
-Remove & drain over a wire rack or paper towel.
+- Gently place the dredged onion into the preheated oil and fry for 6-7 minutes, or until golden brown and extremely crispy.
+Remove and drain over a wire rack or paper towel.

 - Serve the crispy golden blooming onion alongside the tangy mayonnaise.
 Dig in.